sph-mn/sph-sc-lib/readme.md

 * [array](#array): structs for arrays that include size or a count of used content
 * [futures](#futures): fine-grained parallelism with objects that can be waited on for results
 * [hashtable](#hashtable): hash-tables for any key/value type
+* [list](#list): slist, a minimal singly-linked stack allocator-bound list and dlist, an intrusive doubly-linked list
 * [memreg](#memreg): track heap memory allocations in function scope
 * [memory](#memory): allocate or register memory using status_t
 * [queue](#queue): a queue for any data type